EduBase: Creating Offers

 - Short Physical Mobility Period: Limited time on-site may constrain opportunities for deeper intercultural immersion and relationship-building.

-Inclusive COIL Programs [Eva Haug, Amsterdam UAS]
+Inclusive COIL Programs

 - Equitable Access: Providing the necessary resources, tools, and support to ensure all participants can engage meaningfully.